 If you have lost money to a fake broker in a crypto scam or if an item you purchased arrives broken, you may feel that that you are a victim of fraud.
 However, according to the credit card chargeback rules, since these purchases were authorized, they would fall under the heading of customer disputes rather than fraud.

-In general, in cases of fraud, such as identity theft or a lost or stolen credit card, unauthorized charges and erroneous charges, it is usually easier to receive chargebacks than in customer disputes.
+In general, in cases of fraud, such as identity theft or a lost or stolen credit card, unauthorized charges, and erroneous charges, it is usually easier to receive credit card chargebacks than in customer disputes.
 If you can prove that you did not actually make the charges or that they were unauthorized or a mistake, the issuing bank may be amenable to granting a chargeback.

 However, If you authorized the purchase and later realize that you were dealing with an unscrupulous broker or a bad merchant, it is harder, but possible, to get your money back, because the situation is often more subjective and less clear-cut.
 In those situations, MyChargeBack professionals can help you prove that you are owed a chargeback and that you made the transaction under false pretenses.

-To successfully navigate the chargeback process, you need a solid fund recovery agency because the process can be complicated.
+To successfully navigate the credit card chargeback process, you need experts on your side because the process can be complicated.
 It is important to keep in mind that customers have many rights, but merchants also have rights.
 They are concerned about having to refund money and how that impacts their bottom line.

 Did you pay with a credit card or debit card?
 Bank wire?
 Cryptocurrency?